 There were at least four generations of real estate professionals in my family before me.
 In my late 30s when all of my kids were in school and I was looking for work that I would enjoy, real estate was the logical, exciting alternative for me.
-I had been restoring Victorian homes and paying large amounts of money to my (less than competent) Realtor when I had an ‘aha moment’ and realized that not only did I enjoy it, but it was something that I had known and grown up with all of my life.
+I had been restoring Victorian homes and paying large amounts of money to my (less than competent) Realtor when I had an ‘aha moment’ and realized that not only did I enjoy it, but it was something I had known and grown up with all of my life.

 - Never buy a house with a flat roof

-- Never buy the nicest house in the neighborhood, and
+- Never buy the nicest house in the neighborhood,

 - Start buying at least one house per year in your 20s and selling them off, one by one, in your 50s and you will have your retirement set for life